fsprojects/fantomas/docs/docs/contributors/The Missing Comment.md

     (enterNodeFor mainNodeName range +> f +> leaveNodeFor mainNodeName range) ctx
 ```

-We can derive that composition will be as followed:
+We can derive that the composition will be as follows:

 ```fsharp
 enterNodeFor Ident_ ident.idRange